 Recognizing the growing risk, Miguel’s mission president arranges a conference call—a “ministry team meeting”—to establish relationships, invite collaboration, develop the plan, and unite all in helping Miguel thrive spiritually and otherwise across this transition.

-As can be seen in the experiences of Andrea, Maya, and Miguel, establishing and sustaining sensitive, respectful communication all around, with an intentional effort at avoiding telephone-game dynamics, is the first level of bishop–youth–parent unity and cooperation.
+As can be seen in the experiences of Andrea, Maya, and Miguel, establishing and sustaining sensitive, respectful communication all around, with an intentional effort at avoiding telephone-game dynamics, is the first level of bishop–youth–parents unity and cooperation.
 Through such effort, family and church relationships can be strengthened and made an integral part of spiritual development.
 In place of a telephone-game dynamic, communication between ecclesiastical leaders, youth, and parents should perhaps be more like the old-time party line, with every covenant relationship respected through an open line of communication.
 Beyond communication, or building on that foundation, lie opportunities for real collaboration, mentoring, and mediation, which can carry family relationships toward truly Christlike ministry in the home.
 These will be discussed in Part 3 of this series.

 About the authors